comet-toolkit/unc_website/_sources/specification/draft-v0.1/unc_specification.rst

 Error-Correlation Structure
 ---------------------------

-For *observation variables* with N elements, the associated error-covariance matrix per uncertainty component has $N^2$ elements.
+For *observation variables* with :math:`N` elements, the associated error-covariance matrix per *uncertainty variables* has :math:`N^2` elements.
 Where the *observation variables* are large, it an quickly become impractical to store this data.

-However, in many cases the associated error-correlation matrix can simply be parameterised in a compact form.
-With this data and
+However, in many cases the associated error-correlation matrix can in fact be simply parameterised in a compact form (e.g., identity, full, banded).
+This standard defines a set of *uncertainty variable* variable attributes to store this parameterisation.

-This standard defines a set of attributes to achieve this.
+To allow maximum flexibility, different parameterisations can be defined along each *uncertainty variable* dimension, `dim_i` (or sets of dimensions, [`dim_i`, `dim_j`, ...]).
+For example, an error could be systematic in longitude and latitude at each time step, but random between time steps.

-Effectively for each dimension in a *uncertainty variable*, `dim_i`, or set of dimensions, [`dim_i`, `dim_j`, ...], a error-correlation paramaterisation is defined.
+Parameterisations have the form...

 .. list-table:: Error-correlation attributes
    :widths: 15 15 50 30